Benoushkp/BS-Guess-Game/README.md

 # BS-Guess-Game

-**Random Guess Game** is an interactive number guessing game where players try to guess a randomly generated number between 1 and 100.
+**BS Guess Game** is an interactive number guessing game where players try to guess a randomly generated number between 1 and 100.
 The game provides real-time hints, score tracking, and smooth UI effects for an engaging experience.

 ## Features 🚀
 - 🎮 Guess a number between 1-100